Andy-set-studio/thanksforthereply.com/src/index.md

 ---
-title: 'Thanks for the reply, Guy!'
+title: 'Thanks for the reply, Guy'
 defaultName: 'Guy'
 summary: 'Your contribution has been really appreciated, albeit completely unnecessary and unrequested.'
 metaDesc: 'Reply Guys are super annoying, but it’s still polite to give them a